griffey13/PathFinding/README.md

 To install and compile the program you will need an IDE, such as Visual Studio 2019, and a copy of the source code.
 The code does not use any special libraries, and should be easily compiled.

-* Download the repository to your local machine.
+* Download the repository to your local machine
 * Open the Visual Studio Solution **PathFinder.sln**
 * Build the solution via **Build->Build Solution**
 * Run the executable, **PathFinder.exe**